 How to Talk to Your Family About Mental Health

-Bring in Backup from a Therapist via Telemedicine
+Seek a Professional Opinion from a Therapist via Telemedicine

-If you have a particularly difficult conversation ahead of you, you should consider speaking to a therapist about it first.
-Telehealth allows you to speak with a licensed therapist without leaving the comfort of your own home.
+If you have a particularly difficult conversation ahead of you, consider speaking to a therapist about it first.
+Studies have shown that for many mental health illnesses, early intervention and support is correlated with better outcomes.

 Maintain a Firm and Compassionate Tone